 A good online booking system will allow you to define your service, the value of transactions, departure and destination cities/countries, tour buses, meeting points, additional information, etc.

 A reporting tool would easily enable you to download customer details, itineraries, and other important analytics data.
+One of the important online booking system requirements is also to give a clear view of your financial data, payout reports, and tax information.

 8. How Will Your Internal Processes Change?